 For a limited time, visitors to the World Trade Center Memorial can see images of the heroic search and rescue dogs who helped with the recovery efforts at Ground Zero.
 The K-9 Courage exhibit gives visitors a side-by-side look at the pup's lives vs. their efforts at Ground Zero.
-The 9/11 Memorial & Museum, located in lower Manhattan, opened the exhibit in January of 2020 within the New York City 9/ 11 Memorial Museum.
-The photographs will be on display until the winter of 2022.
+The 9/11 Memorial & Museum, located in lower Manhattan, opened the exhibit in January of 2020 within the New York City 9/11 Memorial Museum.
+The photographs will remain on view until January 2023.

 Photography of The Hero Dogs